ryanhefner/next-meta/src/schema/README.md

 # Schema.org Structured Data

-This directory contains components and types for rendering Schema.org structured data as JSON-LD.
+This directory contains components and types for rendering Schema.org structured data as JSON-LD with **exhaustive TypeScript type safety**.

 ## Usage